flowersinthesand/portal-java/core/README.md

 #### @Reply

 A parameter-level annotation for a reply callback for the client.
 The parameter's type must be `Fn.Callback` or `Fn.Callback1`.

-### App

-The App is the context where an application is run.

-* `static App find()`

-Returns the first application.
-Use this method only if there is a single application to avoid any ambiguousness.

-* `static App find(String name)`

-Finds an application which corresponds to the given name.
-Use finder functions when injection by the Name annotation is not available.
-These methods are static, however, app intances are created and configured during initialization.
-So, only if initialization is done, finder functions can work correctly.

-* `String name()`

-The application name.

-* `Object get(String key)`

-Returns a value bound with the specified key.

-* `App set(String key, Object value)`

-Binds a value to this application using the given key.

-* `Room room(String name)`

-Finds corresponding room or opens new one if it doesn't exist.
-Utilize this method when trying to access  rooms which are supposed to be created in runtime.

 ### Room